JGMM23/ConversiaWebsiteB/AWS_GITHUB_DEPLOYMENT.md

-# AWS Deployment Guide with GitHub Integration
+# AWS Deployment Guide: S3 + CloudFront + Route 53

-This guide will help you deploy your Conversia AI website to AWS using GitHub integration and connect your GoDaddy domain.
+This guide will help you deploy your Conversia AI website using AWS S3 for hosting, CloudFront for CDN, and Route 53 for DNS management with your GoDaddy domain.

-## Overview
+## Architecture Overview

-We'll use AWS Amplify for hosting, which provides:
+We'll use:
-- Automatic deployments from GitHub
+- **S3**: Static website hosting
-- Built-in CI/CD pipeline
+- **CloudFront**: Global CDN for fast content delivery
-- SSL certificates
+- **Route 53**: DNS management and domain routing
-- Custom domain support
+- **Certificate Manager**: SSL certificates
-- CDN (CloudFront) integration
+- **GitHub Actions**: Automated deployment pipeline

 ## Prerequisites